Xrayez/box2d-lite-gdscript/README.md

 compared to original implementation written in C++ (namely `Demo 5: Pyramid Stacking`).
 The bottleneck also comes from the simplified broad-phase algorithm in Box2D-Lite which uses brute-force O(n^2) implementation.
+Due to this, this port also implements basic spatial partitioning using a grid for the broad-phase stage alongside the original implementation (enabled by default).

-Depending on the complexity, a better broad-phase algorithm could be implemented in the future, but not in a way which would make the existing implementation no longer "lite".
-In any case, this is an opportunity for you to implement a better broad-phase algorithm for learning purposes, which is the direct reason why this port exists in the first place!
+Depending on the complexity, better algorithms could be implemented in the future, but not in a way which would make the existing implementation no longer "lite".
+In any case, this is an opportunity for you to implement collision checking algorithms for learning purposes for your own needs, which is the direct reason why this port exists in the first place!

 # License